atilayyuri/QA-testing-folder-sync/README.md

 On each execution the code goes throug the following steps

-1) Checks the command-line arguments
+1. Checks the command-line arguments
-2) Starts the synchronization cycle
+2. Starts the synchronization cycle

-    --* Reads the directories and files in the source folder --* Reads the directories and files in the replica folder ..* Synchronizes the two folders, logs any file that is created/copied/deleted to the log file and console output
+    * Reads the directories and files in the source folder
+    * Reads the directories and files in the replica folder
+    * Synchronizes the two folders, logs any file that is created/copied/deleted to the log file and console output

-3) When synchronization interval is completed, starts the synchronisation cycle again
+3. When synchronization interval is completed, starts the synchronisation cycle again

+4. And another item.

+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).